ibrahimjml/Laravel-tailwind-blog/README.md

 #### Blog Posts
 - **Create, Read, Update, and Delete (CRUD) Operations:** Users can create new blog post, edit existing one, and delete post they have authored.
+- **Hashtags:** Users can create there own hashtags and filter posts by hashtags with pagination.
 - **Save Posts:** Implement Save/Unsave button using fetchApi, user can access to saved page, with the ability to view and remove saved posts.
 - **Slugs:** Implemented a unique slug for each post to create descriptive, enhancing search engine visibility and improving user experience.